Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 S0091 - Ultrasensitive qualitative detection of canine parvovirus by real time polymerase chain reaction

-S0091 is included on P0022 - Canine Diarrhea Panel and on P0028 - Feline Diarrhea Panel
+S0091 is included on P0022 - canine diarrhea panel and on P0028 - feline diarrhea panel

 Canine parvovirus (CPV) is a highly contagious viral infection in dogs and cats.
 The virus is transmitted by oral ingestion of viral contaminated feces.
 Several studies have shown that canine parvovirus and feline panleukopenia virus may undergo mutual interspecies transmission between dogs and cats, and it is postulated that they may cause disease in some adventitious hosts.